mgwc/weather-app/README.md

 ## setup

-After cloning the repository, please run `npm install` and `npm start` to start the server.
+After cloning the repository, create a .env file with your Google Places API key and OpenWeatherMap API key.
+Run `npm install` and `npm start` to start the server.
 The app will start on `localhost:3000`, and you'll be able to use it via your browser.